Anneyino/VueProject/worklog/Report.md

 ### Concurrency Viewpoint

 ​	The concurrency viewpoint describes the concurrency structure of the system, mapping functional elements to concurrency units to clearly identify the parts of the system that can execute concurrently, and shows how this is coordinated and controlled.This involves defining the parts of the system that can run at the same time and how this is controlled (e.g., defining how the system’s functional elements are packaged into operating system processes and how the processes coordinate their execution).
-It is depicted via system-level concurrency modesl and state models.
+It is depicted via system-level concurrency modesl and state models.[[5]](#references)

 **Figure-** *operating mechanism diagram of Vue.js*
 ![operating mechanism diagram of Vue.js](http://jbcdn2.b0.upaiyun.com/2018/10/dff999209d238b33e224fa20f0ee606b.png)